 Students taking our 3 Year BA (Hons) in Professional Acting course may be eligible to apply for a student loan through Student Finance England.

 All applicants should register as a student of University of West London on their application.

 EU nationals can apply for a student loan as a UK national if you've been living in the UK for more than 5 years before the first of September of the first academic year of your course.

-Unfortunately, students taking our 1 & 2 Year Diploma courses are unable to apply for a student loan and should look at the other options available.
+Unfortunately, students taking our 1 Year Diploma course are unable to apply for a student loan and should look at the other options available.

 Student Finance England